MatchPoint

 Completely Optional

-Entering match results is optional, fostering healthy competition only when users want to participate.
+Entering match results is optional for competition only when users want to participate.

 3. Addressing Accountability